 When considering its rivals, 1&1 IONOS could learn a few things from HostGator about customer support.
 We’d also recommend Bluehost for any WordPress users.

+HostGator scored full marks for help and support in our research, coming second overall in our ratings.
 Bluehost is recommended by WordPress itself as a hosting provider because of its top-notch WordPress hosting.
-Bluehost came a close second to HostGator in our research, and is a well established hosting provider.
+Bluehost came out the top overall provider in our research, and is a well established hosting provider.

 - For a side by side look at each hosting provider, check out our Web Hosting Comparison Chart

 - Want to find out more about HostGator?
 Read our full review to find out why we recommend it so highly